sameer10342432/PDFMaster/replit.md

 Property Tools is a comprehensive Next.js web application offering 172 interactive calculators and educational content for real estate professionals, investors, and homebuyers.
 The platform covers mortgage analysis, investment evaluation, tax calculations, seller tools, land development, opportunity zones, market analysis, closing costs, and AI-powered content.
 It features an admin panel for content management, a centralized tools data system, client-side calculation storage, scenario comparison, export capabilities, and smart insights.
 The project's ambition is to be a leading resource in real estate analytics and decision-making.

+## Recent Changes (November 13, 2025)
+**Successfully migrated from Vercel to Replit:**
+- Installed all npm dependencies (564 packages)
+- Synced database schema using Drizzle Kit
+- Configured development workflow to run on port 5000 with proper host binding (0.0.0.0)
+- Configured deployment settings for production (autoscale with build and start scripts)
+- Verified application runs without errors in Replit environment
+- Environment variables (DATABASE_URL, SESSION_SECRET) are properly configured

 ## Recent Additions (November 12, 2025)
 Added 10 new advanced real estate finance calculators to the Investment Analysis category:
 1. **Preferred Equity vs. Common Equity Analyzer** - Compares preferred and common equity investment structures